When is The Matrix 4's release date? Cast, plot and trailer

 It's a world of endless possibilities...

-It seems as though reboots, remakes and long-awaited sequels are having a moment right now, from the upcoming live-action Mulan and Bill and Ted 3, to Top Gun: Maverick and The Batman.

-Joining that list of exciting titles is The Matrix, with Keanu Reeves reprising his seminal role of Neo for the franchise’s fourth film, set for release almost 20 years since the virtual reality system graced our screens.
+The film will see a host of stars reprising their roles from the original trilogy – with Keanu Reeves returning in the main role as Neo and Carrie-Anne Moss also back as Trinity, while co-creator Lana Wachowski is directing once again from a script that she wrote.

+However, one person who won’t be back is Laurence Fishburne, who played a major part in the original films as Morpheus, but who told New York Magazine that he wasn’t invited back to take part in the next chapter, though he wished the sequel well.

-While COVID-19 initially slowed down production on the sequel, Reeves recently confirmed that filming has restarted in Belgium – so hopefully we won’t be waiting too long to see our favourite rebels reunited once more.
+While COVID-19 initially slowed down production on the sequel, Reeves recently confirmed that filming has restarted in Belgium, so hopefully we won’t be waiting too long to see our favourite rebels reunited once more, with one delay to the release date already having been announced.

-Co-creator Lana Wachowski is back to direct the next chapter in the high-concept sci-fi series, with a selection of returning stars and exciting fresh faces in tow.

 Here’s everything we know so far about The Matrix 4.